tdwg/conference-2018/conferences/2018/instructions-for-authors.md

 **What if I don't see my abstract anywhere?**

 It is possible that you have more than one ARPHA account under different emails.
 Please consolidate them if this is the case.

+Another possibility is that the ARPHA platform has automatically archived your abstract due to prolonged inactivity (does so after three ignored email warnings).
+You will need to notify Pensoft to retrieve such an abstract from this fate.
+Please make sure all communications include an article identifier (ID#) in subject line.
+When it is returned, it will be in Draft mode and you will need to need to start at #9 in this document.
+Editors will not be able to work on or accept a manuscript in Draft status.

 Otherwise, communicate with the help desk to try to resolve technical issues or with conference organizers for content/meeting-related questions.

-last updated 27 April 2018
+last updated 17 May 2018